-If you were injured at work in Vermont, the workers’ compensation system will cover your medical treatment and pay benefits if you need time off work.
+If you were injured at work or got sick because of your job, you're entitled to workers' comp benefits in Vermont.
 In most cases, workers’ comp is your only option for getting compensation from your employer.
 (However, there are a few exceptions.
 To learn more, see Workplace Injury: When You Can Sue Outside of Workers’ Compensation.)
 Below we explain the workers’ comp process in Vermont and how to start a claim if you have been injured at work.

 All private employers in Vermont are required to have workers’ compensation coverage for their employees.
 Most employers are insured by private insurance companies.
 The insurance company is responsible for reviewing and paying out accepted claims.
 (Larger employers can also get the state’s approval to be self-insured, which means that they reviews claims and pay their employees directly.)